 Many organizations are turning to the example set by universities and colleges for inspiration, studying how education institutions have embraced video to support the teaching and learning process.

 Recording training and educational content that might previously have been delivered just in a face-to-face setting can help learners consolidate their knowledge more effectively, absorb difficult concepts at their own pace and review key materials whenever needed.
 Video is also being used to introduce core concepts before formal instruction takes place so that face-to-face time can be refocused on gaining deeper understanding of a subject and practical applications of what has been learnt.

 Learning methodologies which began in the classroom are now filtering through to the boardroom.
 Many businesses are starting to see the similarities between their formal face-to-face training programmes and the structured learning that takes place in the university lecture or college seminar.
 HR and L&D professionals can see that the benefits students get from being able to watch course content back on demand are equally as applicable to staff who want to watch part of a training session they attended.

 Of course, the ability to watch the recording of a training session won’t address the issues called out in the CEB article on their own.
-But video learning software like Panopto can help create the right environment for better learning behaviors to flourish.
+But employee training software like Panopto can help create the right environment for better learning behaviors to flourish.
 For example, because a video platform allows staff to revisit recorded training materials when needed, trickier concepts can be mastered over time if they weren’t grasped initially.
 This flexibility means that more staff are better equipped to develop the right skills as a result of L&D initiatives.